What is a Creative Catalog?

 3. Think About Yout Design Flow

 Now that you have content for your creative catalog, we can talk about design now.
 What is your layout?
 Will it be a brochure-style catalog layout, leaflet catalog layout, or a pamphlet?
 Will it be in a magazine or be its own document?
-Whatever the catalog, keep in mind the if pictures are the first things the customers look for, the design is the first thing they notice.
+Whatever the catalog, keep in mind the if pictures are the first things the customers look for, the design is the next thing they notice.
 Start with a good cover page and try to use both sides of the pages if you can and have a color scheme that blends well with your products as a background.
 Somewhere in your printable catalog, insert contact details and social media accounts if you have them for customer inquiries.
 The general layout of your creative catalog as a whole does matter though so decide on how many pages there will be, and what they're gonna contain — keep in mind that a creative catalog with more pages gives you more leeway to write.
-One more tip, you can set the flow of your creative catalog to be economically beneficial to you simply by placing your most marketable (i.e. easiest to sell) products on the front page.

 4. Don't Forget the Order Form

 As simple as this can be, please don't forget this.
 The usual layout of an order form is the name and address of a customer so you can deliver the product to them.
-Contact details are good to have in a modern brochure but they shouldn't be an excuse to not have an order form (which doesn't even have to take up as much space as you would think, a small rectangle near the end will suffice).
+It is good to add your contact details to your modern brochure.

 5. Finalize Before Printing